 The STAT KIT® Pedi includes the OnTraq Medications and Supplies Replenishment program.
 This free service tracks the expiration dates of emergency medications and supplies in your emergency medical kit or crash cart and prompts replacement shipments prior to their expiration.

-Since 1971, HealthFirst (formerly Banyan) has provided STAT KITs that are trusted by physicians in a range of specialties.
+Since 1971, HealthFirst (formerly Banyan) has provided STAT KITs® and dental emergency medical kits that are trusted by dentists and physicians in a range of specialties.
 We are registered with the FDA, DEA and have Verified-Accredited Wholesale Distribution accreditation from the National Boards of Pharmacy.
-Consult with a HealthFirst readiness advisor today by calling 800-331-1984.